goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 ### 1. Datasets

 The IRONHACKS rules require that you use at least TWO open data sets in your project.
-One dataset is mandatory.
+One dataset is mandatory

 Available datasets to choose from:
 - **[Climate Data Online](https://www.ncdc.noaa.gov/cdo-web)** -- the mandatory dataset <br>